OlgaRomanova0709/Pandas/readme.md

 # School Summary

-We created overview table that summarizes key metrics about each school
+Created an overview table that summarizes key metrics about each school

 School Name
 School Type